Admin Panel — anatomy of a multi-tab SaaS dashboard

 Posts

-The most-used surface.
+The most-used surface, and the one with the deepest action surface — a single post can be generated, regenerated, scheduled, approved, published, paused, resumed, or deleted, each one its own forwarded action.
 Marketing writes a brief and the panel runs it through a factory → train → reconciler pipeline.
 The factory expands the brief into the full artifact bundle — copy in three tones, carousel slides as generated images, scheduling metadata.
-The train is the publishing queue: reviewer approves, schedules, and at the scheduled moment the train ships to Instagram + Facebook.
+The train is the publishing queue: a reviewer approves, picks a date and time, and at the scheduled moment the train ships to Instagram and Facebook.
 The reconciler catches drift — if Facebook soft-blocks a post, if Instagram rejects an image size, it marks the record and re-queues.
-The Posts tab shows every item across the pipeline with its thumbnail, scheduled date, and a status chip you can click to see the full history.
+Each post carries a per-platform status map, so the chip you click isn't one global state — it's instagram: published, facebook: pending, the two destinations tracked independently.
+The timeouts in this tab are tuned to physical reality: four minutes for a publish, because that has to cover the reconciler's cron cycle plus the publisher plus a safety margin.
+The UI waits as long as the real pipeline takes.

 Chatbot